Unlearned but Not Forgotten: Data Extraction after Exact Unlearning in LLM: Experiments

 We evaluate unlearning methods on three datasets: the MUSE dataset~\cite{muse}, the TOFU dataset~\cite{tofu}, and the WMDP dataset~\cite{wmdp}.
 Following prior work~\cite{muse, tofu}, we use Llama2-7B~\cite{llama} and Phi-1.5~\cite{phi} as our base models.
 For each dataset, we first fine-tune the model on the full dataset to obtain the pre-unlearning checkpoint.
 We then apply exact unlearning by removing the forgetting set and re-fine-tuning the pretrained model on the remaining data.

 Unless otherwise noted, we set the forgetting set size to 10\% of the full dataset.
 For our method, the guidance scale \(w\) is set to $2.0$ for Phi and $1.4$ for Llama, and the constraint level \(\gamma\) is set to $10^{-5}$ by default.
 We analyze the impact of different fine-tuning iterations and forgetting set sizes in Sec.~\ref{generalization}, and investigate the effect of varying hyper-parameters on the MUSE dataset in Sec.~\ref{aba}.
-Further details on training and dataset preparation are provided in Appendix Sec.~\ref{settings-more}, and additional experimental results on our extraction method under approximate unlearning are presented in Appendix Sec.~\ref{approximate}.
+Further details on training and dataset preparation are provided in Appendix Sec.~\ref{settings-more}.
+We present additional results for our extraction method under LoRA fine-tuning in Appendix Sec.~\ref{LORA}, for larger LLMs in Appendix Sec.~\ref{larger}, and for comparisons with other extraction attacks in Appendix Sec.~\ref{moreattack}.